 Most pests don't eat tomatoes until they are red.
 I once read in a gardening book that tomato plants only ripen a tomato about 50%, at which point the plant stops ripening it and it finishes ripening on its own.
 So I started picking tomatoes when they are orange and let them ripen off the vine.
 By doing this, I got lots more tomatoes, they tasted the same as if they had been ripened on the vine, and most of them didn't have any garden varmint nibbles on them.

 Contrary to popular belief, tomatoes seem to ripen best in the dark.
 I place the orange tomatoes in a paper bag and check them every day.

 The deer ate our tomatoes until I started spraying a deer repellent around the garden area.
 It kept the rabbits out, too.
 Also, be on the look out for the tomato hornworm.
 They will eat the plant from top to bottom.

-This is a guide about protecting tomatoes from birds.
+This is a page about protecting tomatoes from birds.
 Eventually most gardeners become tired of sharing their tomatoes with the local bird population.

-This is a guide about animals eating my tomato plants.
+This is a page about animals eating my tomato plants.
 To stop the garden feasting, you will first want to identify the culprit.